yonkahlon/Zenject/README.md

 Note that when using the `ZenjectAutoBinding` MonoBehaviour you always need to add `Container.Install<AutoBindInstaller>()` to one of the installers in your scene.

-When using `ZenjectAutoBinding` this way, it will bind `Foo` using the `ToInstance` method, so it is equivalent to the first example where we did this:
+When using `ZenjectAutoBinding` this way, by default it will bind `Foo` using the `ToInstance` method, so it is equivalent to the first example where we did this:

     Container.BindInstance(_foo);